 You can find more details about these spelling differences below.

-People associate a lot of things with British culture—one of them is how different British English is from American English, spelling included.
+People associate a lot of things with British culture—one of them is how different American English is from British English, spelling included.
 Let’s compare realise and realize.

 The -ise ending is actually newer than the -ize ending.
 In Britain and other countries, it became popular after 1875, when it began appearing in news articles.
 However, the -ise ending didn’t catch on in the United States or in British science periodicals and professional journals.
 For that reason, you will see both verb endings in British literature.